LazaUK/AIFoundryLabs-BioEmu-Protein3D/README.md

     - `Image and tag`: lazauk/bioemu-webapp:latest
     - `Port`: 7860
 ![Web App - Container Config](images/BioEmu_WebApp_Config.png)
-2. Because of the size of the Docker container, it may take few minutes to pull the image during initial setup.
-You can verify the deployment status in *Deployment -> Deployment Stats -> Logs* settings of your Azure Web app as shown below:
+2. Because of the size of the Docker container, it may take a few minutes to pull the image during initial setup.
+You can verify the deployment status in *Deployment -> Deployment Center -> Logs* settings of your Azure Web app as shown below:
 ![Web App - Container Deploy](images/BioEmu_WebApp_Deploy.png)

 > [!WARNING]